How to Find The Best Hotel on a Budget

 1. Search sites like Expedia, Road Dog Travel, and Orbitz for lodging in the area you want to go.
-You can also search the phone book or the internet yellow pages of the place you're going and call the lodging directly for rates.
+You can also do a google search of the place you're going and call the lodging directly for rates.
 Sometimes the cheapest hotels and lodging aren't listed on the big travel sites.

 2. Sort the results by price, lowest to highest.

 3. Make a list of them on paper or somewhere on your computer, I use notepad.
 Take into consideration the hotels distance from where you want to be.
 Some cheaper hotels are located away from cities, attractions, etc..
 Exclude any that don't make sense for your trip.